 Example: Cost savings realized through use of community health workers or care managers.

 Formative evaluation and process evaluation are conducted during program implementation, while outcome evaluation, impact evaluation, and economic evaluation are conducted after full implementation, once programs are established.

 Improvement Research and Evaluation: Diabetes Initiative

-This is an example of an evaluation of the Diabetes Initiative demonstrating how to design and conduct an evaluation specific to diabetes self-management programs.
+Presents an example of an evaluation of the Diabetes Initiative, a 30-month, multi-site program to improve diabetes self-management, demonstrating how to design and conduct an evaluation specific to diabetes self-management programs.